mrakgr/Trading-Journal/journal_2025.md

 Just like there are good and bad discretionary traders, there will be good and bad quants.

 I am going to put all of my pride as a programmer to succeed this time.
 I won't be attacking it as a gamer, but using the very talent at which I am strongest.
 Sigh, there are so many people ahead of me.
 Let's just take it one step at a time.
 If I live a long life, I'll get the power to take advantage of my experience.

+10:15pm.
+Even I got back into the market today, and put the money into different momentum bets, and they went up big, that wouldn't mean anything.
+It wouldn't be me succeeding at the game as a programmer.
+I'd have made money, but I wouldn't have learned a thing.
+There are proper and improper ways to win.
+I am all about propriety, and following the true way.
+I will find it.